LBHackney-IT/lbh-housing-api/README.md

 **Note**
 When running locally the appropriate database connection details are still needed.

+### Pre-commit hooks

+Repository has pre-commit hooks configuration to prevent direct commits to main branches and for scanning secrets.
+Please ensure you have [pre-commit framework](https://pre-commit.com/) installed before starting development work.

 #### DynamoDb

 To use a local instance of DynamoDb, this can be [installed](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html) or run via [Docker](https://www.docker.com/products/docker-desktop).